fabiospampinato/monex/readme.md

   - It's an optional name assigned to the script, if not provided one will be inferred automatically.
 - `watch`:
   - It works just like the `watch` option in the interactive API.
+- `delay`:
+  - It works just like the `delay` option in the interactive API.
 - `ignore`:
   - It works just like the `ignore` option in the interactive API.
 - `exec`: